ProfOzpin/World-Happiness-Visualisation/README.md

    ```r
    shiny::runApp()
    ```
 3. The dashboard will launch in your default web browser.
-Use the sidebar to navigate between pages and tabs for different analyses[3][4].
+Use the sidebar to navigate between pages and tabs for different analyses.

 ## Data Sources